SohXuanWei/glasshouse_S-DES/README.md

 my attempt at a mock Simplified DES algorithm that is kind of transparent

 Changelog:
-11/10/2011 allowed for multiple rounds of S-DES operations, specified in the input file
+11/10/2011-allowed for variable rounds of S-DES operations, specified in the input file